karolina-kom/case-study-ml-consulting/README.md

 ![final results_plot](/visualisations/final_results.png)

 We can see that both models perform significantly better when G1 and G2 are included as features.
-However, Random Forest performed better than Linear Regression using both feature sets, as it shows higher R² and lower MSE.
+However, the Random Forest model performed better than the Linear Regression model, as it shows higher R² and lower MSE, for both feature sets.

 ## Model Interpretation and Feature Importance
 The Random Forest model identified several key features as important in predicting student performance: